Infectious disease NP salary: what to expect in 2026

 • 90th percentile: ~$158,000

 Note: BLS does not publish infectious disease-specific NP salary data.
-Figures above are based on BLS SOC 29-1171 NP state and metropolitan data (May 2024), adjusted for ID-specific setting and specialty modifiers derived from IDSA workforce surveys, professional association salary reports, and job market data.
+Figures above are based on BLS SOC 29-1171 NP state and metropolitan data (May 2025), adjusted for ID-specific setting and specialty modifiers derived from IDSA workforce surveys, professional association salary reports, and job market data.
+Because the ID-specific adjustments come from survey and job-market sources rather than the federal wage survey, read the percentile band as directional.

 Salary by work setting